ReportsVena vs Workday Adaptive Planning

 • Multi-entity forecasting

-• Driver-based modelling at scale
+• Driver-based modeling at scale

 • Multi-scenario management